Kartones/python/game-of-life-kata/README.md

 - Resolution and fullscreen handled at the end of `game.py` (when the main instance is created)
 - To record the gif under Linux I used [Byzanz](https://www.maketecheasier.com/record-screen-as-animated-gif-ubuntu/)

-An additional, more optimized version using a linebuffer method is present at `grid_linebuffer.py` and is used by default by `game.py`.
+An additional, more optimized version using a linebuffer method is present at `grid_linebuffer.py` and is used by default.

 ## Setup

 Python (3.x) requirements:
 ```
 pygame
-mamba
-doublex
-expects
-doublex-expects
+pytest
 ```

 To run: